zeisys/precedents.org_data_collection/README.md

 - `"2004 SC Citation"` (Incorrect format)
 - `"INSC Case 344 of 1993"` (Not in the correct format)

----

 ## 2E (Column E) Date of Judgment

 **Definition:**
 The date when the judgment was issued.
-It must be in **ISO 8601 format (YYYY-MM-DD)**.
+It must be in **ISO 8601 format (YYYY-MM-DD)**, plus the letter T at the end.
+Do not miss this T as the excel will confuse the value.

 **Examples of Allowed Entries:**
-- `2004-03-17`
+- `2004-03-17T`
-- `1993-10-27`
+- `1993-10-27T`

 **Examples of Not Allowed Entries:**
 - `"March 17, 2004"` (Incorrect format)
 - `"17-03-2004"` (Not ISO format)

----
+- `1993-10-27` (No T at the end)

 ## 2F (Column F) Case Type

 **Definition:**
 The category of the case.
 Use standard legal case types recognized in the Indian legal system.
+Please avoid abbreviations or shortening phrases.

 **Examples of Allowed Entries:**
 - `Civil Appeal`
 - `Writ Petition`
 - `Special Leave Petition`
+- `Special Leave Petition (civil)`

 **Examples of Not Allowed Entries:**
 - `"Appeal"` (Too vague)
 - `"Case Type: Civil"` (Incorrect format)

----

 ## 2G (Column G) Case Number